usds/us-forms-system/docs/building-a-form/about-the-schema-and-uischema-objects.md

 ##### Configuring `uiSchema` using rjsf options

-If you're not already familiar with the rjsf uiSchema options, see the [library docs](https://github.com/mozilla-services/react-jsonschema-form#the-uischema-object).
+If you're not already familiar with the rjsf uiSchema options, see the [rjsf library documentation](https://github.com/mozilla-services/react-jsonschema-form#the-uischema-object).
 Some commonly used options include:

 - [ui:order](https://github.com/mozilla-services/react-jsonschema-form#object-fields-ordering): An array of field names in the order in which they should appear.
 - [ui:widget](https://github.com/mozilla-services/react-jsonschema-form#alternative-widgets): The name of an alternative widget to use for the field, for example, a custom widget called `yesNo`.
 - [ui:field](https://github.com/mozilla-services/react-jsonschema-form#custom-field-components): The name of a custom field.
 - [classNames](https://github.com/mozilla-services/react-jsonschema-form#custom-css-class-names): The class names to put on the component.

-##### Configuring `uiSchema` using US Form System options
+##### Configuring `uiSchema` using US Forms System options

 The us-forms-system code includes additional `uiSchema` functionality not found in the rjsf library.